The artificial pancreas: What’s on the horizon?

 Indeed, he sees increasing variety, in both the form factor and the algorithms themselves, as key to expanding the use of artificial pancreas systems.

-Although Finan believes that competition the system designers should continue to drive overall improvements, “at the same time, even the algorithms have some differentiating factors, like, maybe there is one algorithm that is a little bit better for exercise.
+Although Finan believes that competition between the system designers should continue to drive overall improvements, “at the same time, even the algorithms have some differentiating factors, like, maybe there is one algorithm that is a little bit better for exercise.
 Maybe there is an algorithm that is – and we are interested in this – a design more for the older population who has a different relationship with technology, or something like that.
 An algorithm for teens who are notorious – and I don’t blame them – but they are notorious for lousy control and maybe there is something we can do.”

 The aim, he says, is to “use advanced mathematical techniques to our advantage,” to ascertain whether it is better to have specific algorithms for specific subpopulations or if an algorithm can be designed to more effectively learn and adapt to varying individual needs.